COALAIP/specs/ascribe-features/Readme.md

 - Sign in
 - Logout
 - Reset password
-- Notifications for pending consign requests
+- Notifications for pending actions (e.g. consign requests)
-- Emails and UI in multiple languages (English and partially French)
+- Emails and UI in multiple languages (English and partially French and German)
 - Editable user name
 - Manageable list of API tokens (with custom name)
 - Manageable list of Webhooks bound to actions: Share, loan, transfer, consign